PM pitches for better coordination between centre, states | Business

 The prime minister said government policies will help farmers raise productivity and cut imports, adding that reforms needed to provide funds and technology for the farm sector.

+Modi also urged to focus on the storage and processing of agriculture produce to reduce wastage. ''Reforms are very important for farmers to get necessary economic resources, better infrastructure, and modern technology.''
+The prime minister stressed that the Centre and states must synchronise their budgets to ensure multiplier effects.

-He said the central government introduced production-linked incentive (PLI) schemes for various sectors providing an excellent opportunity to increase manufacturing in the country.
+He also said that the central government introduced production-linked incentive (PLI) schemes for various sectors providing an excellent opportunity to increase manufacturing in the country.

 The states, he added, should take full advantage of this scheme and attract maximum investment in themselves and also reap the benefits of reduced corporate tax.